christian-tchenko/DRAFT/README.md

 ```

 ## Training
-You can train the model using `trainKD.py`
+You can train the model using `trainKD.py`, where `model` describes the teacher model
 ```shell
 python3 -u trainKD.py  --model models/raft-kitti.pth
 ```